ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 Ghosts are the easiest of all to get rid of.
 But why would you?

 Houses aren't haunted, people are haunted.
 In extreme situations, ghosts are taking hostages, turning extroversion into introversion, like a sort of paranoid schizophrenia or extreme social anxiety.
 They whisper negative thougts in their minds, tell them their loved ones and their colleagues are conspiring against them, that the birds and the squirrels are watching them.
 They taunt them about their memories and their daily experiences, they are the reason that your humans lay down in bed at night and can't sleep because suddenly they've got a movie of every mistake or bad experience they've ever had playing in their head.
-In some caseses they are possessive and will literally hold humans hostage in their own homes, preventing them from leaving the premises.
+In some caseses ghosts are possessive and will literally hold humans hostage in their own homes, preventing them from leaving the premises.
 They also fight each other for control of your humans, and will punish your humans if they aren't able to possess them successfully.

 Those are just ghosts residing with you.